Terry returns to the UK and gets some disappointing news.

 "I still say you should have spoken to me first."

 "Are you saying that you didn't want to go to bed with me?
-It's not like we haven't done it before, three times we've done it in the back of my car."

 "No, I'm not saying that.
 Do you know how embarrassing it was, for your mother as well as me, to be sitting down to tea on our first evening at your house, listening to you and your father discussing whether we should sleep in the same bed together?
 The pair of you were discussing morals, discussing me, as if I weren't there."

-"You could have joined in the debate."
+"Don't be silly, you know what I mean.
+Anyway, you could have joined in the debate."